 Users are beginning to accept the concept of using virtual aid from services such as Google Now, Siri or Microsoft's Cortana.
 GPS app search (like Google Maps or Waze) has boomed, and voice searches for locations have already become commonplace.

 How to Compete in a World of Voice Search

 So how can you stay ahead of the curve?

 1. With no keyboard to type, voice search is set to become 'king'.
-You'll have to optimise your local SEO and paid search for long-tail keywords that are more akin to the way people speak.
+You'll have to optimise your on-local SEO and paid search for long tail keywords that are more akin to the way people speak.
 Trend forecasts also predict that marketing will revert to calling once again, but not the legacy cold-calling format.
 Rather, it will revolve around the customer engaging in business by searching for the product/service through their wearable tech and reaching out.
 It'll be important for marketers to measure efficacy through tying the calls back to these searches and through ads.
 In-store visits and purchases of advertised goods/services will be the other new metrics to spotlight.

 2. The rise of chatbots will be inevitable.
 Linked to voice-search and reply, chatbots will play a key role in voice search, and therefore, search marketing.
 A brief foray into this platform has proved problematic for many users.
 This will all change, however, as wearable tech will become more reliant on chatbots to aid users in their searches and ultimately lead to better AI being developed and implemented into these programs.
 You'll need to research strategies to including chatbots in your search marketing.

 3. With limited space on which to see text, (like smart watches, for example) you’ll have to keep your messages and advertising short, succinct and to the point.
 Aim to keep your message and content at two to three lines long to better adapt to fitting limited screen sizes.